 “…The job search techniques of yesterday – send out résumés, search the want ads, and wait for a job to fall in your lap – won’t even get your foot in the door.
 What you need in order to get a job today, says Jim Kukral, is the courage to put yourself out there and get the attention of employers by trying something no one else is doing.” – RP News Wires

-• Consider a number of options ranging from traditional written blog, to short form blogging, or photo blogging.
+- Consider a number of options ranging from the traditional written blog to short-form blogging, or photo blogging.

 Whether you’re a skilled videographer or not creating a video of some sort is a smart way to boost your chances of being remembered for the position.
 Your brand will come through better in video than on paper.

 This phenomenon has gained popularity on sites like ResumeTube which allows you to promote yourself via resume video.
 Beyond.com says, “The use of video resumes is a growing trend used by job candidates to effectively market themselves to employers and stand out amongst other candidates who do not yet utilize this tool.”

 If you can’t manage to create a video, utilize another medium such as Prezi.
 Whatever medium you prefer, remember to:

 - Be creative: Don’t simply read your resume out loud, find creative ways to show them your resume.
 Mashable suggests using the video as a means of showing what you will achieve in the future, not necessarily what you already have.
 You can sing, act, be silly, whatever fits who you are.